How to host the perfect garden party – whatever the weather

 Garden party soundtrack

-Set the mood for your garden party with atmospheric music.Whether you’re blasting out the summer’s top pop hits or going for a relaxed grown-up vibe with some jazz, music is the heart and soul of the party.
+Set the mood with someatmospheric tunes.Whether you opt for the summer’s pop hits or chilled out Jazz vibes, music is the heart and soul of the party.

-Wet weather contingency plan
+Wet weather backup plan

 It’s inevitable.
 The week leading up your event will be nothing but clear blue skies – then comes the rain.